imnxdyne/aws/README.md

   Fields:
   - **compName**: AWS component Name; no need to change.
   - **compDelete**: flag to block entire AWS component from being deleted. **True** to allow AWS component deletion, **False** to block deletion (case sensitive!).
-  - **compKeep**: In cases where AWS components don't have tags (key pairs, users, policies, etc), compKeep is a list of items not to delete.
-If compKeep has a single value, there needs to be a trailing comma in the list.
+  - **compKeep**: In cases where AWS components don't have tags (key pairs, users, policies, etc), compKeep is a list of items not to delete. **If compKeep has a single value, there needs to be a trailing comma after the value**.
 Ex: compKeep=('scott', )

   Examples:
   - To prevent all Key Pairs from being deleted, change KeyPair's compDelete from True to False (case sensitive!):